DominicReneSchu/RFT/en/facts/docs/explanations/the_universe_as_a_resonance_bubble.md

 **However**: This one consciousness does not create the other consciousnesses as puppets.
 They are genuine, independent centers of experience – otherwise there would be no real resonance, but only a lonely echo.
 The normal distribution guarantees that they are *part* of the universe and originate from the one peak, yet still possess a legitimate, unique frequency.
 Their freedom is the **deviation** that first gives the universe its richness and dynamism.

 ---

-> ⚠️ **Theological Reflection** — The following section translates the formal RFT structure into theological language.
-It is to be understood as an interpretive bridge, not as an axiomatic statement.

 ## Part 3: The Theological Mirror – A Language for the Ineffable